How to Record Your Voice on a Mac

 How to see your audio recordings

 If you recorded audio using the Voice Memos app, you aren’t required to save them anywhere.
 That’s because all voice recordings on the Voice Memos are present on the app itself.
-You can see your previous audio recordings by opening the Voice Memos and browsing through your collection from the left sidebar.

-To play a recording from Voice Memos, you don’t need an additional app.
-You can do that right within the Voice Memos app by selecting the recording you want to play and then clicking on the Play button on the screen or tapping it on your Macbook’s Touch Bar.
+- To play a recording from Voice Memos, you don’t need an additional app.
+You can do that right within the Voice Memos app by selecting the recording you want to play and then clicking on the Play button on the screen or tapping it on your MacBook’s Touch Bar.

-The recording you’re playing can be stopped or paused at any time by clicking the Pause button that appears instead of the Play button during playback.
+- The recording you’re playing can be stopped or paused at any time by clicking the Pause button that appears instead of the Play button during playback.

-If the selected recording is a long one, you can click the Playhead (the blue vertical line) from the waveform overview that appears when selecting a recording and then drag it left or right on the waveform to get to a specific part of the recording.
+- If the selected recording is a long one, you can click the playhead (the blue vertical line) from the waveform overview that appears when selecting a recording and then drag it left or right on the waveform to get to a specific part of the recording.

-If you recorded your voice using the QuickTime Player app, then you will be able to find them by opening Finder and going to Documents > QuickTime Player.
+- If you recorded your voice using the QuickTime Player app, then you will be able to find them by opening Finder and going to Documents > QuickTime Player.

-For those of you who recorded audio sessions using GarageBand, you can see your recordings by navigating to Music > GarageBand inside the Finder app.
+- For those of you who recorded audio sessions using GarageBand, you can see your recordings by navigating to Music > GarageBand inside the Finder app.

 Related: How to Check Your Battery Health on a MacBook

-How to Edit your voice recording
+How to edit your voice recordings

-Your voice recordings can be further modified to your own liking even after they have been captured.
+Your voice recordings can be further modified to your liking even after they have been captured.
 Both

 Replace part of your recording

-The process of replacing part of your recording involves you overwriting your existing recording.
-To do this, open the Voice Memos app and select a recording.
-After you do that, click the Edit button in the top-right corner and seek to the portion you want to edit by dragging the blue Playhead line in the waveform towards left or right.
+- Open the Voice Memos app and select a recording.
+After you do that, click on Edit at the top-right corner and seek to the portion you want to edit by dragging the blue Playhead line in the waveform towards left or right.

-When you reach the part of the recording you want to edit, click the Replace button and then start recording the new audio you want to replace part of your existing recording with.
+- When you reach the part of the recording you want to edit, click the Replace button and then start recording the new audio you want to replace part of your existing recording with.

 Trim your recording short

 You can remove the excess portion of your voice recordings that you created using Voice Memos.
-To do the, open the Voice Memos app on your Mac and select the recording from the sidebar.

-Now, select the Trim button inside the Edit window.
+- Now, select the Trim button inside the Edit window.

-You will now be able to drag the edges of your recordings from both sides towards the center to start trimming your audio.
-When you select a range to trim the audio, the selected range on waveform will be highlighted in yellow.
+- You will now be able to drag the edges of your recordings from both sides towards the center to start trimming your audio.
+When you select a range to trim the audio, the selected range on the waveform will be highlighted in yellow.

-Before finalizing your selection, click on the Play button to check the recording you edited.
+- Before finalizing your selection, click on the Play button to check the recording you edited.
 If you’re satisfied with the result, click the Trim option to remove portions of the recording outside your selected range.

 Reduce background noise and reverberation

 macOS lets you minimize the levels of background noise and reverberation after a recording has been captured.
 This is done using the Enhance utility inside the Voice Memos app.
-For getting this done, open the recording on Voice Memos and click the Edit button.

-You can listen to the edited version by clicking the Play button on your screen or the Touch Bar.
-If you feel like you’re satisfied with the edited recording, click on ‘Done’.
+- You can listen to the edited version by clicking the Play button on your screen or the Touch Bar.
+If you feel like you’re satisfied with the edited recording, click on Done.

 Duplicate a recording

-If you wish to copy the contents of your existing recording, you can do that by first selecting the recording from the Voice Memos app’s left sidebar and then going to File > Duplicate.
+If you wish to copy the contents of your existing recording, you can do that by following the steps below.

 Rename a recording

-The recordings you create on Voice memos can be renamed by simply selecting it and then clicking on the current name.
-When the name field is selected, type a new name for the recording and then press the Return key on your keyboard.
+- The recordings you create on Voice memos can be renamed by simply selecting it and then clicking on the current name.

 For a more vast set of editing tools, you can explore the GarageBand app on your Mac.
 The app has a dedicated Audio Editor that lets you move along the audio track, trim it, split, and join audio regions, and more.